mach-composer/mach-composer-cli/docs/src/topics/integrations/commercetools.md

 It's possible to

-- Configure your stores within a MACH Composer configuration (see [example](#example-configuration-block) below)
+- Configure your stores within a MACH composer configuration (see [example](#example-configuration-block) below)
 - Define store-specific variables and secrets per component